 cat /etc/hosts | grep -iE 'openai|chatgpt'

-Non-empty output = someone redirected the domain.
-Delete the line (needs sudo), restart browser.
+Non-empty output means someone redirected the domain.
+Delete that line (needs sudo), then restart the browser.

 Prevention

-- One browser profile per ChatGPT account; don’t mix work and personal.
+- One browser profile per ChatGPT account — don’t mix work and personal in the same profile.

-- Use Chrome multi-profile or Firefox container tabs if you swap accounts often.
+- Swap accounts often?
+Use Chrome multi-profile or Firefox container tabs instead of clearing cookies each time.

-- Choose a VPN with dedicated static IP; rotating residential is the #1 loop trigger.
+- Pick a VPN with a dedicated static IP; rotating residential is the number-one loop trigger.

 Related reading